 Notes and Disclaimers:

-- Many projects operate in more than one state (see the Geographic Reach)
+- Many projects operated in more than one state (see the Geographic Reach)

 - Descriptions and project data (e.g. gross savings estimates, population served, etc.) are 3 year estimates provided by each organization and are based on budget submissions required by the Health Care Innovation Awards application process.